magento/devdocs/src/guides/v2.3/coding-standards/docblock-standard-general.md

 Use the `@deprecated` tag to indicate that an element is to be deprecated.

 You must explain why you added `@deprecated` tag.
-The `@see` tag MUST be used with references to the new implementation when code is deprecated and there is a new alternative.
+You MUST use the `@see` tag with references to the new implementation when code is deprecated and there is a new alternative.

 For example: